lsst-sqre/safir/docs/user-guide/pydantic-schema-manager.rst

 You can specify the compatibility type when registering a model.
 If you don't specify a compatibility type, the subject will have the default compatibility type set on the schema registry server.

-Once the initial version of the schema is created, if you change the model in your app in an incompatible way and try to register it again, the manager will throw an ``IncompatibleSchemaError``.
+Once the initial version of the schema is created, if you change the model in your app in an incompatible way and try to register it again, the manager will throw an `~safir.kafka.IncompatibleSchemaError`.

 .. code-block:: python